 Best Warzone graphics settings

 One thing that new Warzone players find most frustrating about the battle royale is the sheer amount of post-processing going on – there’s a lot of motion blur and film grain.
-So it’s key you hop into the menu, switch off both motion blur settings, and turn film grain to its lowest setting.
+Hop into the menu, switch off both motion blur settings, and turn film grain to its lowest setting.
 Both of these should make it much, much easier to spot enemies at a distance.
 Filmic Strength and Depth of Field fall into the same category, so you should turn them off for the best clarity.
-Lastly, check your render resolution is set to 100 – lots of new players have reported this resetting, so we’d advise checking it every time you login.
-Consider turning tessellation to near if you’re looking to cut down visual noise as it can be distracting.
+Lastly, consider turning tessellation to near if you’re looking to cut down visual noise as it can be distracting.